 Karrie Reid didn't plan to become a scientist, but she fell in love with plants.
-Reid joined UC Agriculture and Natural Resources as the environmental horticulture advisor for San Joaquin County in 2010, with funding from the county's Public Works Solid Waste Division.
-She plans to retire Sept.
+Reid, who joined UC Agriculture and Natural Resources as the UC Cooperative Extension environmental horticulture advisor for San Joaquin County in 2010 with funding from the county's Public Works Solid Waste Division, retired Sept.
 30.

 Reid, who was born in Jackson in Amador County, earned her bachelor's degree in biology from UC Santa Cruz and her master's degree in horticulture and agronomy from UC Davis.
 She has written nearly 100 articles on – and trained hundreds of people in – sustainable urban landscape management.